 Introduction

-Somerset’s joint Climate Emergency Strategy was published by Somerset County Council in November 2020.
-This Strategy has been taken forward into the new Somerset County and can be found on our Strategies page.
+Somerset’s joint Climate Emergency Strategy was published by the former Somerset County Council in November 2020.
+This Strategy has been taken forward into the new Somerset Council and you can read more on our Strategy page.

 You can track the trend in carbon emissions under Somerset Council through the Somerset Trends website.